Children's Readings

 Reader 1:

 As Jesus taught the people in the Temple, he said, "Look out for the scribes!
 They like to walk around in fancy clothes and have people greet them on the street.
 They like to sit up front, facing the people when they are worshiping God.
 And they like to sit right next to the host at fancy dinners, so everyone can see them.
 They destroy the lives of poor widows, while they puff themselves up saying long prayers.
-God will give a harsher judgement to these men!"
+God will give a harsher judgment to these men!"

 Reader 2: